vshn/signalilo/README.md

 on webhooks which it receives from Alertmanager and forwards the alerts in those webhooks to Icinga2 using https://github.com/vshn/go-icinga2-client.

+See [CHANGELOG.md](/CHANGELOG.md) for changelogs of each release version of Signalilo.

+See [DockerHub](https://hub.docker.com/r/vshn/signalilo) for pre-built Docker images of Signalilo

 ## Usage

 Signalilo gets started from the command line and takes its configuration